-Tired of contract life, and armed with credits from Beauty and the Beast, Game of Thrones and Hotel Transylvania 3, Sneha Shukla shifted gears and is now trying to help others in animation find their voice.
+Tired of contract life, and armed with an animation career, Sneha Shukla shows us how talent acquisition in Netflix Animation hires how shifted gears and is now trying to help others in animation find their voice.

 By Alexandra WhyteSeptember 28, 2020

-Sitting at her desk at home in California, surrounded by art from Anu Chouhan, Gabby Zapata and Noor Safi, Sneha Shukla has come a long way in her animation career.
+Sitting at her desk at home in California, surrounded by art from Anu Chouhan, Gabby Zapata and Noor Safi, Sneha Shukla Talent Acquisition in Netflix Animation has come a long way in her career.
 And now she wants to help others do the same.

 Since her first day of animation school, Shukla didn’t really known where she fit in this industry.
 First she tried graphic design for South Asian hip-hop artists, but her parents wanted her to do something more stable.
 So she enrolled in animation at California College of the Arts—but that didn’t work.
 “I ended up not liking it at all,” she says about her first animation class.
 Then Shukla specialized in texturizing, “but I couldn’t see myself doing that for 10 years,” she says.

 She tried her hand at character effects, and spent five years working on everything from the live-action remake of Beauty and the Beast to Game of Thrones to Hotel Transylvania 3.
 But endless contracts in multiple cities left her feeling lost.
 Then she landed at Netflix, and her career took an entirely different path.

 Instead of continuing her work in CFX, she’s now a talent acquisition specialist working at Netflix Animation, finding talent and matching them with the SVOD’s productions.

 “I had never even thought of recruiting.
 I didn’t know I could have a career in that because nobody talks about it,” says Shukla.
 “I thought about all of the recruiters I had been in touch with, how much they had impacted my life, and how, to this day, I still remember every recruiter I talked to who vouched for me.”